-In October 2018, the Company entered into a lease agreement with the landlord for several leased spaces in SL1 Data Center.
-Phase 1 commenced in August 2019 with an initial term of 5 years.
-The lease includes three 5-year renewal options.
-The Company concluded that one renewal option of 5 years is reasonably certain to be exercised after considering all relevant factors that create an economic incentive for the Company.
-The Company assessed the lease classification of the SL1 lease at the commencement date and determined the lease should be accounted for as a finance lease.
-During the three months ended September 30, 2019, the Company recorded finance lease ROU asset and liability of 35,747 million Korean Won and 34,804 million Korean Won, respectively, or \$29.9 million and \$29.1 million, respectively, at the exchange rate in effect on September 30, 2019.
+In September 2020, the phase 2 from a previously signed lease for the SL1 data center was delivered and commenced, with an initial lease term of approximately four years and three five-year renewal options.
+The Company concluded that one renewal option of five years is reasonably certain to be exercised and therefore, the concluded lease term was approximately nine years.
+The Company assessed the lease classification of the lease at the commencement date and determined the lease should be accounted for as a finance lease.
+During the three months ended September 30, 2020, the Company recorded finance lease ROU asset and liability of 31,777 million Korean Won and 30,386 million Korean Won, respectively, or \$ 27.2 million and \$26.0 million, respectively, at the exchange rate in effect on September 30, 2020.